cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ### Demolition permits

-Demolition permits are necessary if you change any walls in your home, extend a room past your home’s current footprint, or add any windows or doors.
+Demolition permits are necessary if you change walls in your home, extend a room past your home’s current footprint, or add windows or doors.
 If you apply for a demolition permit, you will need:

-* A survey or plot plan (you can use the same one used for your interior remodel or new addition application).
+* A survey or plot plan (you can use the same one used for your interior remodel or new addition application),
-* To have it signed by the owner and notarized.
+* To have it signed by the owner and notarized,
-* Photographs of the area to be demolished.
+* And photographs of the area to be demolished.
 We recommend taking photos from several angles and taking more than you may think necessary.

 ### Express permits

 You can apply for an express permit if you are making small changes to your home that don’t require moving plumbing fixtures, like converting a bathtub to shower or vice-versa.
-Applying for an express permit will help make sure these changes are done safely.
+Express permits helps make sure these changes are done safely.
 [Figure out if your project qualifies for an express permit](/residential-toolkit/express-permits).

 ---